Bahler-Lab/pyphe/README.md

 # Welcome to the pyphe toolbox
 A python toolbox for phenotype analysis of arrayed microbial colonies written by Stephan Kamrad (stephan.kamrad at crick.ac.uk).

-Please see our preprint for a detailed description of the algorithms and applications.
+Please see our preprint for a detailed description of the algorithms and applications and the FAQs at the bottom of the page.

 ## Installation